brianhill/transient-astronomy/2022-10-2122-SN_2022vqz/index.md

 @Focus3: 6306 @17.6&deg;

-11:00pm Ten 60-second darks
+11:00pm 10 sixty second darks

-11:22pm Sixty 1-second flats
+11:22pm 60 one second flats

-11:32pm Sixty 1-second biases
+11:32pm 60 one second biases

+4x4 binning

 #### Improvement over the course of the evening

 Is this because the atmosphere became more stable or because the altitude increased to 77&deg; or both?

+###Analysis Notes